Leelee Sobieski: Acting career

 In 2000, Sobieski played the female lead in the film Here on Earth opposite Josh Hartnett and Chris Klein, for which she received a Teen Choice Award nomination.
 She received a second Golden Globe nomination for her portrayal of Tosia Altman in the 2001 TV film Uprising.

 In 2001, Sobieski played the lead role in the road horror film Joy Ride with Paul Walker and Steve Zahn.
 The film received generally favorable reviews.
 Garth Franklin of Dark Horizons stated that Sobieski "does a better job than usual."
 That same year, she starred in the thriller The Glass House, alongside Diane Lane.
 The film was panned by critics and, with little promotion, had a disappointing opening weekend gross of just under $6 million.
+Leonard Maltin complained that Sobieski acted more sullen than vulnerable.
 Sobieski's performance in the 2001 low-budget drama My First Mister was praised by critics, with Pete Croatto of Filmcritic.com writing that, "As for Sobieski, who I've always liked, she does another fine job.
 This time it's with a shaky character – the troubled Goth chick... [but] Sobieski finds her character's human touch and runs with it."

 Sobieski landed a starring role in the independent film L'Idole (2002), which opened at the Toronto International Film Festival.
 She then starred alongside John Cusack in the drama feature Max, as the mistress of a Jewish art dealer who mentors a young Adolf Hitler.
 Next, she portrayed the character of Cecile in the miniseries Les Liaisons dangereuses (2003) with Catherine Deneuve and Rupert Everett, an adaptation of Laclos's classic novel of sexual intrigue which made use of Sobieski's fluency in French.
 She portrayed the role of Deianira in Hercules, a 2005 television miniseries.

 The experimental-indie film Lying, starring Sobieski alongside Chloë Sevigny and Jena Malone, debuted at the 2006 Cannes Film Festival, followed by a limited release in the United States in 2008.
 She next starred in the American drama Heavens Fall as one of several young women who accuse nine black youths of rape in the segregated South.
 That same year, she appeared in the horror film In a Dark Place as well as the remake of The Wicker Man starring Nicolas Cage.